 For more information: Raicu’s Research Website

-Dilano Saldin’s biophysics research is aimed developing methods for determining the structures of biological molecules from ensembles close to their natural environments, thus obviating the sometimes problematic need for crystallization.
+Dilano Saldin’s biophysics research is aimed at developing methods for determining the structures of biological molecules from ensembles close to their natural environments, thus obviating the sometimes problematic need for crystallization.
 Examples are molecules in liquid solution, or proteins embedded in membranes.
 In the former case the molecules may be assumed to be oriented completely randomly, while in the latter, they are assumed to be randomly oriented about an axis normal to the membrane.
 Another configuration of partial orientational ordering from which we are extracting structural information is that of single molecules aligned by a laser, as well as molecules with completely arbitrary orientation, as in proposed experiments at a future x-ray free electron laser (XFEL).
 The theoretical approaches focus on analyzing angular correlations amongst scattered intensities in a spherical or circular harmonic basis, and generalization of fiber diffraction theory (which led to the elucidation of the DNA structure) most appropriately analyzed in a cylindrical harmonic basis.

 For more information: Saldin’s Research Website